 Amateur wildlife photographers in B.C. have once again made tough work for judges as the BC SPCA’s 11th annual Wildlife-In-Focus photography contest winners are announced.
 In addition, there were a number of incredible honourable mentions that celebrate the beauty in B.C.’s wild and urban environments.
 The People’s Choice Award was also determined as a result of public votes.

-Participants were encouraged to submit photos into one of two categories: Backyard Habitats to highlight our special relationship with wild animals in our backyards, and amazing Wild Settings that feature animals in their natural habitats.
+Participants competed in two categories: Backyard Habitats, in order to highlight our special relationship with wild animals in our backyards and Wild Settings, a category with images featuring animals in their natural habitats.

-“With almost 600 photos submitted, it was a challenge for the contest judges to highlight only a few of the many amazing photos celebrating B.C.’s diverse wildlife,” says BC SPCA research coordinator Erin Ryan.
-“We want to thank all the participants for sharing their amazing photos and helping to raise more than $17,500 for wild animals in need.”
+“With more than 580 photos submitted, it was a challenge for the contest judges to highlight only a few of the many amazing photos celebrating B.C.’s diverse wildlife,” says BC SPCA chief scientific officer Dr. Sara Dubois.
+“We want to thank all the participants for sharing their amazing photos and helping to raise over $16,800 for wild animals in need.”

 The winners are: